The Magic of Bora Bora

 Part of French Polynesia’s Society Islands, Bora Bora consists of a mountainous main island composed of a heavily eroded volcano gnarled by the sharp peaks of 2,385-foot Mount Otemanu and 2,129-foot Mount Pahia; a fringing barrier reef scattered with a few rugged and many flat islets (motu); and a reef-encircled lagoon.
 Bora Bora’s mosaic of coral gardens, crystalline waters, powdery beaches, coconut-palm groves, sea-hibiscus tangles, and soaring dark peaks makes some of the South Pacific’s most mythic scenery—a real dreamscape.

 From swimming with manta rays to clambering jungle heights, there’s much to do under that dependable Bora Bora sun.
 Let’s dive right into some of the possibilities!
-If you’re interested information on hotels and flights to Bora Bora, check out TripAdvisor – it’s a great resource to help you book your trip.
+If you’re interested information on hotels and flights to Bora Bora, check out – it’s a great resource to help you book your trip.

 You couldn’t ask for a more convenient place for sampling the underwater world of the South Pacific than Bora Bora.
 The island’s sunlit lagoon and encircling reef offer fabulous and easily accessible snorkeling and scuba diving.
 Between the lagoon shallows and the seaward coral walls, there’s a decent spread of marine habitats supporting a wide variety of organisms, from reef specialists to big pelagics cruising the fringing drop-offs.